DaniloMandusic/Restourant-Management-App/README.md

 # About
-Angular + Node.js restourant management app with seats, reservations and food delivery features.
+Angular + Node.js restourant management app with seats, reservations and food delivery features made for university project.